durhambn/DurhamHollisWillis-MidtermElectionApp/README.md

          ```
          (The username is shown to you after registering a voter and is supplied in the console as well.
 This will enable the voter to vote and tell the database that more than 24 hours have elapsed.
 Note: Any time can be used in the created date as long as it is 24 hours before the current time.)
    * At current the default Admin login is set up by reading from a file labeled admin.txt

+### Information on Logs:
+There are 2 log files being created as the application runs.
+1. log.txt
+This is a log of every action that occurs as the application runs.
+For example, it logs when a user registers or when a user votes.
+There is no sensitive information stored in this log.
+2. backupBallot.txt
+This a backup file for our ballot database table.
+It keeps a record of each ballot submitted.
+On each line there is a new ballot with the winner of the categories name listed.